blawok/crypto-quick-view/README.md

 ## Functions overview

-Each function that is used in the app has its own docstring, like the one below:
+Each function that is used in the app (except of the ones in _routes.py_) has its own docstring, like the one below:

 ![docstring](https://user-images.githubusercontent.com/41793223/51441083-2e787e00-1cce-11e9-8771-8c621e846bab.PNG)